 Concluding Words

-I hope, the above uses of COUNTIFS function under multiple criteria across different columns will help you to apply with ease in your regular works with MS Excel.
-If you think I’ve missed a point or anything to add in this article then please let me know in the comment section.
-You can also have a look at our other useful articles related to Excel functions on this website.
+I hope the above uses of the COUNTIFS function under multiple criteria across different columns will help you to apply it with ease in your regular work with MS Excel.
+If you think I’ve missed a point or anything to add to this article then please let me know in the comment section.

 Any help would be much appreciated.